nkilchenmann/udacity_project_01/starter/cloudstorage/README.md

  iii.
 Credentials
  - The user should be able to store credentials for specific websites and see a list of the credentials they've previously stored.
 If you display passwords in this list, make sure they're encrypted!
  - The user should be able to view/edit or delete individual credentials.
-When the user views the credential, they should be able to see the unencrypted password.
+When the user views the credential, they should be able to see the unencrypted decryptedPassword.

 The home page should have a logout button that allows the user to logout of the application and keep their data private.